 The Packers have this on film.
 Defenses will see this and know he has thrown to Cobb in the past.
 Maybe they cheat a little in that direction the next time and the Packers run a counter to that.
 Set up your tendencies then run counter to those established tendencies.
 That’s how you use plays like this from your past to create big opportunities in your future.

 The Packers didn’t really wait to run a counter to that concept.
 The first play happened on 1st and 10 in the 1st quarter.
 This play happened on 4th and 1 in the 3rd quarter.
 The set-up is different on this so I don’t mean to compare the two, but they have Randall Cobb running behind the line before the snap as a misdirection, then run counter to it.
 Aaron Rodgers is behind center this time, so the fake is a jet sweep.
 The Cowboys appear to be in zone, but Jourdan Lewis initially runs with Cobb across the line before passing him off to Orlando Scandrick .

 It’s 4th and 1 and the Cowboys have stacked the box.
 By moving Cobb across the formation, the Packers drag the edge defender to the middle of the field, leaving Anthony Brown as the sole defender on that side.
-Brown is lined up across from Martellus Bennett , and Bennett handles him easily.
+Brown is lined up across from Davante Adams , and Adams handles him easily.

 A great call in a big moment.